 Current Status: Chihuahua chub was state listed as endangered in New Mexico in 1976 and was federally listed as threatened in 1983 (USFWS 1983).
 A federal recovery plan for the species has been approved (USFWS 1986).
 Chihuahua chub has declined significantly throughout its native range (Propst and Stefferud 1994).
 In Chihuahua, it was found mainly in remote stream reaches where there was little or no modification of habitat by human activities and nonnative predatory fishes were absent.
 Stream reaches in the Guzmán Basin in the early 1990s are now void of the species (R.L.
 Mayden, pers. com.).
-Ash-laden flows from the 1995 Pigeon Fire reduced Chihuahua chub abundance in the Mimbres River substantially.
-Department surveys after the 2013 Silver Fire found no Chihuahua chub, although some individuals may have survived in off-channel spring habitats.
-Ongoing stocking efforts are continuing.
+Ash-laden flows from the 1995 Pigeon Fire reduced Chihuahua chub abundance in the Mimbres River substantially. in the riverNon-native predatory fish, including brown trout, rainbow trout, and bass, appear to have been eradicated from the river by flooding and ash flows resulting from the Silver Fire.

-A spring system associated with the Mimbres River normally supports the largest wild population (ca. 300) of the species in the U.S., and individuals have been taken from this population to maintain a brood and refuge stock at the Southwestern Native Aquatic Resources and Recovery Center.
+A spring system associated with the Mimbres River normally supports the largest wild population (ca. 300) of the species in the U.S., and individuals have been taken from this population to maintain a brood and refuge stock at the Southwestern Native Aquatic Resources and Recovery Center (SNARRC).
 However, in early 2010, fewer than 60 individuals were captured in the spring, and most were <100 mm total length.
+In 2015 the USFWS led an effort to improve chub habitat in the spring system.
 The chubs in Mimbres River springs periodically have heavy infestations of yellow grub (Clinostomum marginatum) (J.J.
-Landye, pers. comm.), and this ectoparasite probably causes elevated mortality of spring inhabitants.
+Landye, pers. comm.), and this ectoparasite may occasionally cause elevated mortality of spring inhabitants.
 Invasion of springs by largemouth bass (Micoropterus salmoides) necessitated several efforts to remove these nonnative predators.

 The Nature Conservancy (TNC) and New Mexico Department of Game and Fish have properties on the Mimbres River that are managed, in part, to provide habitat for Chihuahua chub.
-McKnight Creek, below the Gila trout waterfall barrier, was stocked with Chihuahua chub (1993 and 1997) to increase abundance of stream populations of the species.
+In 2016 the Department engineered and constructed habitat imporvements for Chihuahua chub across the entirety of the river on the property.
+McKnight Creek, below the Gila trout waterfall barrier, was stocked with Chihuahua chub (1993 and 1997), however the population did not survive due to river drying.
 The Mimbres River population has been augmented in most years since 1999 with fish reared at Southwestern Native Aquatic Resources and Recovery Center.
-Annual autumn monitoring of the Mimbres River population indicates its numbers have increased over the past 8 years (Propst and Paroz 2007).
 In 2009, a population of Chihuahua chub was discovered in the Mimbres River near the Cooney Place (J.A.
 Monzingo, pers. com.).
 This population has been genetically evaluated to ascertain its likely origin, but results were not conclusive (Osborne et al. 2010).
-The New Mexico population in the Mimbres drainage does contain unique genetic information not found in Mexico populations (Osborne et al. 2012)
+The New Mexico population in the Mimbres drainage does contain unique genetic information not found in Mexico populations (Osborne et al. 2012).
+Department surveys after the 2013 Silver Fire found no Chihuahua chub in the Mimbres River, although some individuals may have survived in off-channel spring habitats.
+The NMDGF and TNC properties on the Mimbres River have been stocked and recent surveys indicate Chihuahuha chub are persisting in those reaches.
+In 2016, the Department completed a habitat restoration project at the property in Mimbres to create pool habitat and cover for Chihuahua chub.
+Chihuahua chub will continue to be stocked in the Mimbres River as they are available.